 My name is Kevin Luu, and I was a young 20 year old guy when I acquired a severe traumatic brain injury from a road bike accident in 2012.
 And yes, I was wearing a helmet!
-During the acute stages from 2012 to 2013, I endured a series of adverse events and procedures such as a cranioplasty after having a craniectomy, an infection, a time in which I was missing half my skull, before the most recent and let’s call it that last cranioplasty!
+During the acute stages from 2012 to 2013, I endured a series of adverse events and procedures such as a cranioplasty after having a craniectomy, an infection, a time in which I was missing half my skull, before the most recent (and last) cranioplasty!

 I believe that ABI has had an enormous impact on my ongoing recovery, by means of assisting my personal goals, helping me strive to achieve them all whilst managing fatigue.
-Thank you ABI!
+Thank you ABI Services!

 Hi, my name is Louise Neary.
 In 2008 I got my appendix out.
 They didn’t give me blood thinners, a blood clot lodged into my lungs and I got a hypoxic brain injury.
 I collapsed at my daughters Kristy’s, my son George was resuscitating me.
 Thank god for Kristy and George being at the right place at the right time.

 My life before my brain injury was perfect.
 I was very fit and I used to love work.
 I would drive and see my kids and grandkids all the time.

 Everything from before got wiped out.
 I had to learn everything again like a baby.
 It took me two years to learn the alphabet, and now I am learning numbers so I can read the time.

 ABI Services have been very good to me.
 The carers and managers are the best.
 If it wasn’t for the carers practicing my therapies with me I wouldn’t be where I am today.
 They have been professional and helpful, and they have put up with me being cheeky.

 I hope no one goes through what I went and continue to go through, but if they do I would definitely recommend ABI Services to help support them, without them I don’t know how I would be.